maxecoulter/HR-RT-PCR/README.md

 ### Input files:

-1. **Transcriptome.fasta** this is the transcriptome you used for running Salmon.
-This is specified in line of the bash script
+1. **TranscriptomeFileName** this is the transcriptome you used for running Salmon.
+This is specified in line 19 of the bash script
 1.